Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 It really is a great value when you consider all the cute things that it comes with.

 If you do purchase a kit please remember to tell me your color choice of wool.
-You can embellish your sheep and add your own touches.
+You can embellish your sheep or dog and add your own touches.
 Make a primitive sheep and use sticks for legs.
-Make a cute border collie to go with the sheep!
+Make a cute curly coat dog in any natural color.